houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
 These machines constitute the quintessential language denoting mechanism that defines the class of regular languages - a regular language denoting mechanism precisely denotes that class of languages.

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a language.
-Moreover, I note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.
+I also note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.

 In section 4, I dive into some code to demonstrate the usefulness of backreferences.
 By considering a JavaScript regular expression with a backreference as a counter-example, I show that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 In other words, JavaScript regular expressions denote a proper superclass of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
-As a plus, I also show how that particular counter-example denotes a context-free language by looking at a class of machines called pushdown automata (PDAs).
+As a plus, I also show how that particular counter-example denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

-Here's an informal argument summarising my examination.
+To clarify, here's an informal argument summarising my examination.

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
 2. JavaScript regular expressions are a well-defined system for denoting a class of languages.